-The most obvious operational phase impact is likely to be increased habitat fragmentation and loss of current levels of terrestrial ecological connectivity across the cultivated parts of the currently natural study area, particularly towards the eastern portion of the site.
+- The most obvious operational phase impact is likely to be increased habitat fragmentation and loss of current levels of terrestrial ecological connectivity across the cultivated parts of the currently natural study area. - Pesticide and fertigation drift (under windy conditions often prevalent during spraying) into the adjacent natural veld is known to have a significant negative on the natural insect life and consequently on the pollination and seed set of various plants (Knight et al 2005; Pretorius 2010) and is thus likely to be an issue on this site.